juistrang/cv/index.md

 ## MOTIVATION LETTER

 - Dear Hiring Team,
 -
-- I am excited to apply for the Language Expert – Vietnamese position at Agoda in Bangkok.
-- As a native Vietnamese speaker with professional experience in translation, interpretation, and cross-cultural communication, I have worked extensively in international environments where linguistic accuracy and cultural nuance are essential.
+- I am writing to express my interest in the Language Expert – Vietnamese position at Agoda in Bangkok.
+As a native Vietnamese speaker with professional experience in translation, interpretation, and cross-cultural communication, I am excited about the opportunity to contribute to high-quality Vietnamese localization and user experience across Agoda’s products.
-- During my time at the Consulate General of India in Ho Chi Minh City, I provided English–Vietnamese interpretation during diplomatic meetings and translated press releases and official communications.
-This experience strengthened my ability to deliver clear, culturally appropriate messaging across languages.
+- During my time at the Consulate General of India in Ho Chi Minh City, I provided English–Vietnamese interpretation and translation support for official meetings, trade delegations, and diplomatic engagements.
+I also translated press materials and official communications, ensuring linguistic accuracy and cultural relevance across languages.
+In addition, I supported the coordination of trade and tourism promotion events and worked closely with travel agencies organizing delegations across Vietnam.
+This experience provided valuable insights into the Vietnamese travel market and traveler behavior, which I believe can contribute to more culturally relevant and effective localization for Vietnamese users.
-- Currently working with the Vietnam market at Cargill in Bangalore, I collaborate with regional teams and stakeholders through bilingual communication and structured reporting.
-This role has strengthened my understanding of cross-border communication and the importance of localized messaging for different markets.
+- Currently, at Cargill, I work with data and market insights related to the Vietnam portfolio, analyzing customer behavior and preparing structured reports using Excel.
+This experience allows me to bring a data-informed perspective when reviewing localized content, identifying inconsistencies, and improving communication effectiveness for Vietnamese audiences.
-- I am particularly interested in Agoda’s focus on localization and improving user experience for global travelers.
-I would be excited to contribute my Vietnamese linguistic expertise and cross-cultural communication skills to support high-quality Vietnamese localization on Agoda’s platform.
+- I am particularly interested in localization and digital content.
+With familiarity in basic HTML/CSS and content structuring, I understand how language integrates with product interfaces and online platforms.
+I would be excited to contribute linguistic insights, support translation quality, and collaborate with internal teams and freelance translators to strengthen Vietnamese localization across Agoda’s platform.
 - Thank you very much for your time and consideration.
-I look forward to the opportunity to contribute to Agoda’s continued growth in the Vietnamese market.
+I look forward to the opportunity to further discuss how I can contribute to Agoda’s localization efforts and growth in the Vietnamese market.
 -
 - Kind regards,
-- Trang
+- Trang Dang

 <!-- ### Footer